RECRUITMENT FOR 2024 - 2025

-'I cannot express how glad I am to have chosen Bishop Rawstorne School Direct to complete my teacher training.
+'I cannot express how glad I am to have chosen Bishop Rawstorne School-Based programme to complete my teacher training.
 The support you have provided is unparalleled and has undeniably contributed to my finding a career that I enjoy more than I ever thought I could'

-Our 2022-2023 entry requirements for our Bishop Rawstorne School Direct programme are as follows:
+Our 2024-2025 entry requirements for our Bishop Rawstorne School-Based programme are as follows:

 * A degree from a United Kingdom higher education institution or equivalent qualification.
 You must have met this requirement prior to commencement of the course.
 If you are in your final year, a successful outcome should be predicted by the referee.